 - 1 mango, peeled, pitted, and cut into ¼-inch pieces

 - 1 large lime

 - 1 small bunch cilantro, chopped and divided

-While the fish cooks, prepare the salsa.
+3) While the fish cooks, prepare the salsa.
 Zest lime and set aside.
-In a medium bowl, stir together the mango, red onion, juice from half the lime, and half the cilantro.
+In a medium bowl, stir together 1 mango, 1/2 cup red onion, juice from half the lime, and half the cilantro.
 Season to taste with salt and set aside until ready to serve.